SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

 - Then "aws configure" after creating administrator user in aws console.
 - Why we created roles in IAM ?
 Here if person, he can keep Access_key & Secret_keys safely, will EC2 keep these credentials secretly ?
 If anybody has access to this EC2, he can able to see these credentials using "ls -la" command in cd .aws/ because these keys are saved in .aws/ folder only.
 Thats why we have created roles to resources in IAM.
 - Write a shellscript to create all instances & records using aws CLI ?
 Go through the "roboshop.sh" file in Roboshop-Shellscript.
-- What is UPSERT in shellscript ? if the record exists, update (or) edit it, if it doesn’t exist, it will create the records.
+- What is UPSERT in shellscript ?
+If the record exists, update (or) edit it, if it doesn’t exist, it will create the records.
 - Important point, So overall create any one instance and give a role to it, so that it will create multiple instances from this instance only, you need to clone the "roboshop-shellscript" in the server and run the "roboshop.sh" script.
 - We used --query is to get the PrivateIP of the instances nothing but query from the existing resource.